vcsaturninus/luamockit/README.md

 This section will summarize/explain the details of timer termination and cleanup mostly from the C perspective.

-One-off timers _cannot_ be disarmed.
+One-off timers normally need not be disarmed (see the section above on one-off timers).
 They are self-disarming: they run _once_ and then they terminate.
 The thread they run in is _detached_ so one-off timers cannot and need not be joined.
 Default cleanup is sufficient _unless_ the user opts to use the `ctx` field for arbitrary (e.g. dynamically-allocated) data in which case a destructor should be registered such that resources are properly released.

 Conversely, interval timers will run until explicitly disarmed.